Senecio hispidulus: New Zealand range

 In the North Island the dominant ranges of S. hispidulus are vicinity of Auckland isthmus, Coromandel, Ōpōtiki, and Wellington Province (A. Rich, 1934).
 In the South Island plant range includes Nelson, Marlborough, and North Canterbury.
 Although there is some variation in two recognized components among New Zealand material of S. hispidulus which has been collected.
 Whereby D. G. Drury suggests that the plants in the north of the North Island may have been naturalized in New Zealand, whereas there is little evidence to decide whether the plants from the northern South Island and Wellington area are indigenous or naturalized.
 As stated before the two components of S. hispidulus are geographically dispersed as there is a documented break in the range of S. hispidulus between latitude 38° and 40° south which separates the two components of S. hispidulus.
 This fact therefore does not support the hybridization hypothesis, which according to Drury "lacks support" on geographical basis.

 Habitat preference

 The habitat of S. hispidulus can vary from coastal to montane environments, especially in sites where indigenous vegetation are burned or cleared recently.
-Usually growing in altitudes from sea level to 457 meters above sea level.
+Usually growing in altitudes from sea level to 457 m above sea level.
 The herb is prevalent in dry bare or disturbed habitats, such as recently cleared or burned areas.
 Primarily found in unstable environment.
 Also forest margins, coastal sites, and riverbeds are common place for S. hispidulus.